-Secondly, part of the treatment will involve excercises, and the more I feel informed and involved, the more I am motivated to do the excercises consistently.
+Secondly, part of the treatment will involve exercises, and the more I feel informed and involved, the more I am motivated to do them consistently.

 And finally, there is the "faith" aspect as well.
-The more I trust the treatment, the more likely it will be succesful.
+The more I trust the treatment, the more likely it will be successful.

 Therefore I feel that full information and involvement and an open, professional relationship with the doctor is essential to the success of the treatment.

 "With all of the stresses in a doctor’s rooms, doctors do get tempted to complain about things themselves.
 Who better to complain to than someone who feels much the same way?